 The spatial analysis aims to give a general overview of each source.
-We used the filtered event files to generate X-ray images of the soft energy band (0.5 - 2.0 keV), and the hard energy band (2.0 - 10 keV).
-We also produced a full energy range image 0.5 - 10 keV and combined it with the corresponding optical image, taken from the DSS (Digital Sky Survey).
+We used the filtered event files to generate X-ray images of the soft energy band $(0.5-2.0~{\rm keV})$, and the hard energy band $(2.0-10~{\rm keV})$.
+We also produced a full energy range image $0.5-10~{\rm keV}$ and combined it with the corresponding optical image, taken from the DSS (Digital Sky Survey).
 We produced combined images by plotting the optical contours in the X-ray image and vice versa.
-In Figure 1, we show as example the spatial analysis done for NGC 4593.
+In Fig.1, we show the example of the spatial analysis done for NGC 4593.
 In these images, we can see the point-like X-ray emission of the AGN and a more extended structure in the optical image.
-With
+With these analysis, we can verify the general characteristic of point-like sources in the X-ray regime.
+The results of the spatial analysis are presented in section 4.1.